cmdimkpa/Percival/README.md

 - Percival simplifies ETL tasks by allowing you to write a complex ETL procedure as a simple, straight-forward script consisting of a number of `macros` - where each macro describes a group of related `operations`.

 - All the libraries you need for your ETL are loaded behind the scenes during runtime and you can invoke a particular functionality in the context of a `system macro` call.
-You can also run pure Python expressions using the `eval` interface, or invoke the `shell/terminal` to run a command.
+You can also evaluate pure Python expressions using the `eval` interface, or invoke the `shell/terminal` to run a command.

 - As a language, Percival supports `procedural`, `declarative` and `functional` programming styles.
 Functional programming in Percival is achieved through the use of Python's `lambda` syntax.